 It was the driest of summers.
-Children dreamed of pitchers of iced tea, sticky cherry popsicles and the mischievous bubbles of carbonated sugar.
+Children dreamed of pitchers of iced tea, sticky cherry popsicles, and the mischievous bubbles of carbonated sugar.
 While the heat did its best to smother the swelling laughter and scabbed knees, summer was still summer.

 Black asphalt beat back flat basketballs and swallowed blistering rays.
 John and Jake were playing a thoughtful game of swinging sticks and rocks.
 Jane was applying lipgloss.
 She was mesmerized by slippery strawberryness.
 Younger children were plunging their hands into the grit and soil – little fingers reaching, searching for a worm or two.

-You were not swinging a stick, nor racing across the lawn.
+You were not swinging a stick nor racing across the lawn.
 You were not searching for dried up annelids nor singing to the latest radio hit.

-John, Jake, Jane and so many others- were not your comrades.
+John, Jake, Jane, and so many others were not your comrades.
 This was not your home.
 This was not your summer.

 Your hands clutched a sudsy plate and you blinked.
 Where were you?
 Oh, that’s right.
 Squatting next to a tub, neck corded with knots.
 This establishment doesn’t run itself, the manager reminded you.
-She smiled with a crinkle between her brow when you dozed off next to the industrial sink.
+She smiled with a crinkle between her brows when you dozed off next to the industrial sink.
 But that didn’t mean she wouldn’t dock your pay by two whole dollars.
 You ducked your head and kept silent.
 Unsaid expletives and curses tasted bitter in your mouth.

-Patrons out front, dressed in white and nautical blue, sipped on china cups and preened in simpering tones.
+Patrons out front, dressed in white and nautical blue, sipped from china cups and preened in simpering tones.
 His Jenny had gotten into the State University with a full ride, no less.
 Of course they could have afforded the tuition.
 And yes, he had mentioned at least a dozen times that they were renovating their quaint bungalow.
 There was a swirl of wine, a suggestive tone and a breathy laugh.
 You listened through a thin door.

 The evening released you to the sidewalks.
-Oh thank God!
+Thank God!
 It was a family dinner night.
 Fried chicken and lemonade had coaxed in the boisterous inhabitants.
 You let your shoulders drop an inch and your hands were curled loosely by your sides.
 Your gait still had its distinctive lilt and your bag was swaying in a simple dance.
-Your stiff posture was abandoned and while you weren’t smiling, your mouth was soft.
+Your stiff posture was abandoned, and while you weren’t smiling, your mouth was soft.
 The irony!
 Alone when others were around, and so full when they were absent.